Silicon Photonic Architecture for Training Deep Neural Networks with Direct Feedback Alignment: Multiply-accumulate operations in photonics

-The continuous and multi-channel control of MRR arrays based on feedback control is an ongoing area of research, and a record-high accuracy of 8.5 bits for a single MRR using thermal tuning has recently been observed with negligible inter-channel crosstalk. \cite{MRR_bits_2021} Due to precision limitations in PIC manufacturing leading to device variance, the relationship between the applied MRR bias and the change in weighting value for a specified optical wavelength must be determined experimentally. \cite{TaitFeedback_2018} The current tuning approach relies on feedforward control to calibrate the MRRs, as well as feedback control for sensing the state of the system and correcting for any changes due to dynamic variability, such as environment fluctuations.\cite{Jayatilleka_2019}
+The continuous and multi-channel control of MRR arrays based on feedback control is an ongoing area of research, and a record-high accuracy of 9 bits for a single MRR using thermal tuning has recently been observed with negligible inter-channel crosstalk \cite{zhang_silicon_2022}.
+Due to precision limitations in PIC manufacturing leading to device-to-device variations, the relationship between the applied MRR bias and the change in weighting value for a specified optical wavelength must be determined experimentally \cite{TaitFeedback_2018, Huang_2020}.
+The current tuning approach relies on feedforward control to calibrate the MRRs, as well as feedback control for sensing the state of the system and correcting for any changes due to dynamic variability, such as ambient environmental fluctuations \cite{Jayatilleka_2019}.

-\subsection{Photonic deep learning architecture}
+\section{Photonic deep learning architecture}

-In this section, we introduce the proposed photonic architecture for executing the DFA training algorithm.
-The architecture exploits MAC operations performed in photonics, as discussed in the previous section, to execute matrix-vector multiplications in the analog domain during the backward pass, which are the most computationally expensive operation performed during training.
-For each training example during the backward pass, the architecture calculates the gradient vector $\boldsymbol{\delta}^{(k)}$ of the hidden layer $k$ in a single operational cycle.
-The gradient vector (see Fig.~\ref{fig:photonic_architecture}a) is given by
+The proposed architecture for executing the DFA training algorithm exploits MAC operations performed in photonics (as discussed in the previous section) to execute matrix-vector multiplications in the analog domain during the backward pass, which are the most computationally expensive operation performed during training.
+For each training example during the backward pass, the architecture calculates the gradient vector $\boldsymbol{\delta}^{(k)}$ for the hidden layer $k$ in a single operational cycle.
+The gradient vector (see Fig.~\ref{fig:photonic_architecture}(a)) is given by

-where $\mathbf{B}^{(k)}$ is a fixed random weight matrix with appropriate dimensions for the hidden layer $k$, $\mathbf{e}$ is the error from the gradient of the cost function, $\odot$ is the Hadamard product (element-wise multiplication operator), and $g'$ is the derivative of the activation function with respect to $\mathbf{a}^{(k)}$, which is the sum of the weighted input signals in the hidden layer $k$.
+where $\mathbf{B}^{(k)}$ is a fixed random weight matrix with appropriate dimensions for the hidden layer $k$, $\mathbf{e}$ is the error from the gradient of the loss function, $\odot$ is the Hadamard product (element-wise multiplication operator), and $g'$ is the derivative of the activation function with respect to $\mathbf{a}^{(k)}$, which is the sum of the weighted input signals in the hidden layer $k$.
 The network's weights and biases are then updated using the calculated gradient vector $\boldsymbol{\delta}^{(k)}$ for each hidden layer $k$.
+The cost of updating the network's parameters can be amortized using mini-batches during training.